ajhenley/gitbook/bullhorn3.md

   * The profile includes the name, motto, and join date of the poster
   * This page should also have a list of their posts.
 * Display the posts in reverse chronological order
-* Allow the user to search the posts

-Test your application with multiple users each with multiple posts.
+* Test your application with three different users each with five to seven posts.